 - Mittens, scarves & beanies

 Categorize your items, take a good look at what you have, and decide which pieces you want to keep, and which you aren’t really sure about keeping.
+Do you like neutral colors or colors that pop?
 Which are the ones you haven’t worn in years?
+The ones you need for special occasions?
 Make some hard decisions to let go of items you do not need and will not miss.
 And remember to get rid of them responsibly – donate them to someone who needs it more than you, or sell them to thrift stores and make some helpful cash while you’re at it.

 2 // What’s your personal style?